What is Dystonia?

 - Electrical recording techniques, such as electromyography (EMG) or electroencephalography (EEG)

-- Genetic testing for specific forms of dystonia
+- Genetic testing for inherited forms of dystonia

-- Other tests and screenings intended to rule out other conditions or disorders
+- Additional tests and screenings intended to rule out other conditions or disorders